GIScience/gis-training-resource-center/content/Modul_5/en_qgis_modul_5_ex1.md

 #### 2. Directions

 The direction indicates if an indicator follows the predefined logic: “the higher the value, the worse the circumstances” meaning that higher values would result in a higher risk.
 The logic is adapted for all three dimensions, since it is generally logical to think about high values = high risk.
 If a respective indicator follows the logic the direction would be 1, if it does not, the direction would be = -1.
-* In order to understand the directions of our indicators we first have to addign them to one of the dimensions (exposure, vulnerability, coping capacity).
+* In order to understand the directions of our indicators we first have to assign them to one of the dimensions (exposure, vulnerability, coping capacity).
 * To which dimension would you assign the processed indicators and what are their direction?

 Depending on the direction the next step will vary:

+If the __direction is 1__ (indicating a positive weight), the formula is straightforward:

+$ weighted=   value  \times weight $

+If the __direction is -1__ (indicating a negative weight), the formula adjusts the value by subtracting it from 1 before applying the weight:

+$ weighted=   (1 - value)  \times weight $

+The second formula inverts the value $(1 - value)$ before applying the weight, resulting in a different calculation for variables with negative weights.

  We will not go further into this in this training but you can find more information [here](https://giscience.github.io/gis-training-resource-center/content/GIS_AA/en_qgis_risk_assessment_plugin.html#risk).